-Gala Apple is a small tree that is typically grown for its edible qualities.
+Gala Apple is a small tree that is commonly grown for its edible qualities.
 It produces large scarlet round apples (which are botanically known as 'pomes') with a yellow blush and creamy white flesh which are usually ready for picking from late summer to mid fall.
 The apples have a sweet taste and a juicy texture.

 The apples are most often used in the following ways:

 - Fresh Eating

 Gala Apple features showy clusters of lightly-scented white flowers with shell pink overtones along the branches in mid spring, which emerge from distinctive pink flower buds.
 It has forest green deciduous foliage.
 The pointy leaves turn yellow in fall.
 The fruits are showy scarlet apples with a yellow blush, which are carried in abundance from late summer to mid fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.